-Development of IWQMPs for critically impacted catchments
+Development of IWQMP's for critically impacted catchments

-3.3.4 Lack of formalised approach for the Witbank Coalfields
+2.3.4 Lack of collaborative action

 Poor mine water management practices in the Witbank Coalfields by some existing and closed mines has created immense water pollution challenges for populations that are located in close proximity to the affected water resource, particularly rural communities that do not have access to water treatment facilities.
 In addition, there is a high competition for access to water due to the diversity of water users in the region.
 These factors constrain the existing water resources, which are either not fit for use, or are not sufficient to supply the region's water demands.
 As the region is largely considered as water stressed, water supply and the quality of available water resources are areas of concern in the catchment.